 Cultures and Enzymes is by far the biggest division, and where they have the best market position (see more below).
-The natural colors segment works more on a “stand-alone” platform within the group, and is potentially the most volatile as it depends the most on commodity prices.
+The natural colors segment works more on a “stand-alone” platform within the group and is potentially the most volatile as it depends on the most on commodity prices.

 Their products help clients to: